blogpage

 by Brenda Wilbee

-THAT I WAS AFRAID OF MY MOTHER is no secret, but I understand what made her so.
-Her life was fraught with abandonment issues.
-Unresolved, deeply buried, I seem to have been her lightning rod.
-It didn't help that she had a temper.
+—THAT I WAS AFRAID OF MY MOTHER is no secret, but I understood her struggles.
+Her life had been fraught with abandonment issues, unresolved and deeply buried.
+I seem to have been a lightning rod for her frustation.
 So how do I handle this in a memoir?
 When I don't wish to hurt her?

 You Don't Wear Leotards When You Visit the Queen